RevolutionPrep/best_practices/README.md

 * Columns should not allow nulls only if you are very sure there is never a business case for them to be null
 * Any exceptions to this should be very carefully considered.
 Some that have been considered already include:
   * Ensuring the uniqueness of a column's values: Rails cannot ensure uniqueness through its validation.
 Uniqueness needs to be enforced at the database level.
 Use a unique index on that column.
-  * Columns with default values: default values can be enforced at the application-code level.
+  * Columns with default values: Default values can be enforced at the application-code level.
 Use [this](#default_values) to define them.